December 3, 2011 By ©2007-2012Author - Licensed Electrical Contractor Filed under 4 Way Switch Wiring

 The Key To Having Several 4-Way Switches

-Bryan, there is not limit to the number of 4-way switches that can be used to control lighting as long as the electrical wiring has been installed appropriately, and it isn’t that difficult.
+There is no limit to the number of 4-way switches that can be used to control lighting as long as the electrical wiring has been installed appropriately, and it isn’t that difficult.

 The Basics of Four-Way Switch Wiring